The buzzword on every beauty addict’s lips…? pH-balance.

 How can your skincare routine affect pH levels?

-Skincare products with a high pH level (alkaline, as opposed to acid) threaten disrupt your skin’s acid mantle, pushing it further away from its preferred pH condition.
+Skincare products with a high pH level (alkaline, as opposed to acid) threaten to disrupt your skin’s acid mantle, pushing it further away from its preferred pH condition.
 You know that taut, squeaky clean feeling you can experience after washing your face?
 That’s one of the tell-tale signs that your skin barrier has been damaged by an elevation in pH level.
 Alkaline skincare products will strip away natural oils, potentially causing roughness, redness, breakouts, inflammation, and dryness.

 What's the ideal pH for skincare products?